Research

 I describe some of my research interests below, but I strongly believe that research is best communicated in dialogue: please get in touch if you want to know more or share your thoughts.

-PhD: Label-free optical detection of biomolecules
+PhD: Label-free optical detection methods in photonic crystal fibres

 I graduated with my PhD from the Cavendish Laboratory and the Department of Chemistry at the University of Cambridge, UK, in 2023.
 For a quick visual introduction, here’s the graphical abstract of my PhD dissertation: